Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Problem Formulation and Analysis

-\textit{2) Problem Convex Analysis:} Both the objective function and constraints (\ref{e:stTk}) of Problem \ref{p:problem} are nonconvex, which is challenging to find the optimal solution.
-Moreover, the coupling between $\{\bm{ t, f_l, f_c, \tau, l }\}$ makes the problem more intractable.
-Motivated by the difficulty of solving the problem, we decouple the variables from each other, and employ a block coordinate descent algorithm to find the optimal solution
+Since the formulated problem is nondeterministic and the coupled variables make the problem more intractable, it is hard to solve the problem directly.
+Motivated by the difficulty of solving the problem, we decouple the variables and transform the formulated problem into an equivalent convex optimization problem, and design a low-complexity algorithm to find the optimal solution.

+To address Problem \ref{p:problem}, we first study the optimal task offloading and resource allocation strategy for the general case that there are multiple MUs and multiple channels (e.g., $|\mathcal{K}|>1$, $|\mathcal{N}|>1$) by adopting analytical and block coordinate decent (BCD) methods \cite{xu2012block}.
+Subsequently, we deduce more insightful structures of the optimal strategy for two special cases, thus multiple users share single channel ($|\mathcal{K}|>1$, $|\mathcal{N}|=1$) and single user occupies all channel ($|\mathcal{K}|=1$, $|\mathcal{N}|>1$).